 Type 1 diabetes, sometimes called insulin-dependent diabetes and juvenile diabetes, can develop at any age but most often occurs in children, teens, and young adults.
 In type 1 diabetes, a person’s pancreas produces little or no insulin, so insulin treatment is needed for a lifetime.

 The causes of type 1 diabetes are not fully known.
 In most cases, the body’s immune system attacks and destroys the part of the pancreas that produces insulin.
-Because type 1 is an autoimmune disease, people with other autoimmune, conditions, such as Hashimoto disease or primary adrenal insufficiency (Addison disease), are more likely to develop type 1 diabetes.
-10–15% of people with type 1 diabetes have a family history of this disease.
+This occurs over a period of time. so early on in type 1 diabetes, people may not have any symptoms.
+It is only when enough of the insulin producing cells are affected and insulin producing cells are affected and insulin levels are low that blood sugar rises and symptoms of diabetes start to occur.
+Because type 1 is an autoimmune disease, people with other autoimmune, conditions, such as Hashimoto disease or primary adrenal insufficiency (also known as Addison's Disease), are more likely to develop type 1 diabetes.
+Overall, cases of type 1 diabetes seem to be increasing.

 What are the symptoms of type 1 diabetes?

 The symptoms of type 1 diabetes can look like other conditions or medical problems.
 If you (or your child) have these symptoms, talk with your doctor as soon as possible.

 - Constant hunger

 - Blurred vision

 How is type 1 diabetes diagnosed and treated?

 Your doctor will use blood tests to diagnose diabetes.
 A blood glucose level above 125 mg/dL after fasting overnight or above 200 mg/dL after eating may indicate diabetes.
 Your doctor may also take a medical history and order further blood tests to rule out type 2 diabetes.